 Background information is available here.

-Sign the petition calling on the Victorian government to intervene investigate how to better protect alpine forests from fire and other climate change impacts.
+Please sign the letter to the environment minister calling on the Victorian government to intervene investigate how to better protect alpine forests from fire and other climate change impacts.

 A national, publicly owned air fleet.
 One of the recommendations of the recent Bushfire Royal Commission report recommends the creation of a national publicly-owned aerial firefighting fleet, which can then be allocated to the states “according to greatest national need”.
 The federal government has refused to adopt this recommendation.